 If your graphics card supports—and has enough ports for—the number of monitors you want to set up, excellent.
 If not, you may need to purchase an additional graphics card to get the multi-monitor support you’re looking for.

-Before you buy extra graphics cards, you’ll need to make sure that you have enough space in your tower (and open PCIe slots), as well as a power supply unit that can handle the extra strain.
+Before you buy an extra graphics card, you’ll need to make sure you have enough space in your tower (and open PCIe slots), as well as a power supply unit that can handle the extra strain.

 Once you figure out your graphics card situation, it’s time for the fun part: obtaining extra monitors.
-Extra monitors can be had for fairly cheap these days.
-Assuming you can’t finagle a hand-me-down, a 24-inch monitor will run you around $170, such as the Acer R240HY.
+In general, monitors can be had for fairly cheap these days.
+Assuming you can’t finagle a hand-me-down, a 24-inch monitor with an IPS screen will run you around $170, such as the Acer R240HY.
 You can get a 24-inch TN screen, which will likely trade strong off-axis viewing for a lower response time—something gamers might prefer—for even less money, such as the Asus VS248H-P ($120 on Amazon).
 You can also find smaller IPS monitors at around 21.5 inches and you could find something for less than $100, as with this HP Pavilion IPS display.

 Of course, the perfect monitor for you depends on multiple factors, including the monitors you already have, the size of your desk, and what you’re planning on using your extra monitor for.
 (Of course, resolution is yet another variable, and you can see our article about 1080p vs. 4K monitors to help you make a decision in that area as well.)